‘Young And The Restless’ Scoop: Another Abbott Returns, Kevin Is Back, More Old Faces To Appear In Y&R

 A Mystery Role

 This Tuesday on the Young and the Restless, an old face will appear in Genoa City.
 Tamara Clatterbuck who once played the role of Alice Johnson will be back.
 Alice adopted Sharon Newman’s (Sharon Case) baby, Cassie, until she was seven.
 The role she will play in the Young and the Restless is yet to be revealed.

-It’s also uncertain if she will continue playing the role of Alice or of an entirely new character.
+Tamara’s new role is definitely suspicious, even more so when she pays a visit to The Underground.
+She may be involved in some shady business or perhaps she is involved in the prostitution ring.

 Another Abbott in GC